-Joey Curti is a first year doctoral student in the Wayne Lab at UCLA.
+Joey Curti is a second year doctoral student in the Wayne Lab at UCLA.
 After graduating undergraduate

 - De Palma-Dow, Angela, and Curti, Joseph.
 (2020) It’s a Trap!
 An Evaluation of Different Passive Trap Types to Effectively Catch and Control the Invasive Red Swamp Crayfish (Procambarus Clarkii) in Streams of the Santa Monica Mountains.
 Management of Biological Invasions, 11(1), 44–62. https://doi.org/10.3391/mbi.2020.11.1.04

 - Sastre N, Francino O, Curti JN, Armenta TC, Fraser DL, et al. (2016) Detection, Prevalence and Phylogenetic Relationships of Demodex spp. and further Skin Prostigmata Mites (Acari, Arachnida) in Wild and Domestic Mammals.
 PLoS ONE 11(11): e0165765. doi: 10.1371/journal.pone.0165765